 I am fast approaching the half-century mark and feeling the effects of the upcoming golden jubilee event.
 Recently, I have put on a lot of weight due to multiple reasons; hypothyroidism, menopause, stress eating, sweet tooth, etc. A friend told me about a newly opened beauty and wellness center and I made an appointment immediately.

 I went looking for a magical cure to keep myself young, slim and pretty 🙂 The imposing looking and important sounding beauty clinic had exotic sounding names even for its advertised treatments .
 I was convinced that my search for an elixir of youth had ended and here I was going to be transformed into, if not a Miss Universe, then at least a Miss World.

-I tried to sound well educated and sophisticated, while explaining to her that I was here for an appointment with the beauty therapist.
-She wasn’t completely convinced but she did call up the manager on the intercom, all the while keeping an eagle eye on my humongous frame.
+I waddled into the pristine white lobby and smiled at the receptionist, making sure the chin hairs on my double chins were hidden from her piercing, young eyes.
+I told her about my appointment with the beauty therapist.
+She wasn’t completely convinced but did call up the manager on the intercom, all the while keeping an eagle eye on my humongous and grotesque frame.

 My search for the fountain of youth ended on that fateful day, what about yours?